 For inpatient referrals, please contact our advanced stroke nurse practitioners on their bleep 1592 between 8am and midnight.

 Hyper-acute stroke management

 The hyper-acute stroke team provide a rapid assessment service 24 hours a day, seven days a week to ensure all stroke patients are assessed and managed by our specialist team, as soon as possible after admission.
 This often involves being aware of potential stroke patients before they arrive by communicating directly with paramedic crews.

 The specialist multidisciplinary team on call comprises:

 - consultant neurologists

-The hyper-acute stroke team also provide a stroke thrombolysis (clot busting) service for eligible patients.
+The hyper-acute stroke team also provide a stroke thrombolysis (clot busting) service and mechanical thrombectomy (a surgical procedure to remove blood clots from an artery) for eligible patients.
 By working with neuroradiologists and neurosurgical teams, they can provide access to more interventional treatments if required, ensuring that patients have access to the best services possible.